barbulescualex/Cpp/README.md

 # Cpp
-A sample of applicable programs used to develop my C++ literacy

 DragForceSimulation.cpp uses discrete event simulation to calculate the initial velocity of an object undergoing air resistance needed to land at specific point given a target and an angle.